-Congress' work to improve overall funding for healthcare, claims/appeals processing, cemetery operations, and homeless Veterans' programs is vital to meet the needs of a new generation of Veterans who require extensive medical and behavioral care and transition to our communities.
+Congress' work to improve overall funding for healthcare, claims and appeals processing, cemetery operations, and homeless Veterans' programs is vital to meet the needs of a new generation of Veterans who require extensive medical and behavioral care and transition to our communities.
 While there is significant focus on our returning service members, we must continue the critical work of serving all Veterans, especially the large cohort of aging Veterans.
-Full Congressional support of the President's FY2020 VA budget request is vital to meet the growing needs of Veterans to fulfill the VA's mission.
-Please know that NASDVA is committed to working with Congressional and VA leaders to ensure scarce resources are allocated to priorities that will meet our Veterans' most pressing needs.
+Full Congressional support of the President's FY 2021 VA budget request is vital to meet the growing needs of Veterans to fulfill the VA's mission.
+NASDVA is committed to working with Congressional and VA leaders to ensure scarce resources are allocated to priorities that will meet our Veterans' most pressing needs in an efficient, effective, and veteran focused manner.
 As the VA continues its transformation journey, NASDVA supports a continuation of new initiatives, relentless vigilance in ensuring effective and efficient program execution, and a continued focus to deploy resources where Veterans can best be served.